rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-an-imap-account-on-a-windows-phone/index.md

 8. Click **sign in**.

-Your setup is complete.
-You will see a new icon within your settings menu with the name of your new email account.
+When the setup completes, you see a new icon in your **Settings** menu with the name of your new email account.

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).